networkimprov/mnm/README.md

 - Message encryption; clients are responsible for encryption before/after transmission

 mnm may provide:
-- a gateway to whitelisted SMTP sites
+- a gateway to whitelisted mnm & SMTP sites

 mnm shall be accessible via several network frontends:
 - TCP server